Tax return for foreign residents

-In order to be taxed by the ATO, you must qualify as an Australian resident.
-However, the standards used by the tax department to assess whether a person is a resident or not, differ from the standards the Immigration Office uses.
-So while Immigration may not consider you a resident, the Tax Office might.
+If you're an Australian resident, you're required to file a tax return with the ATO and declare all income you've earned anywhere in the world in the past financial year.
+However, the standards used by the ATO to assess whether a person is a resident or not differ from the standards the Department of Immigration and Border Protection uses.
+So while Immigration may not consider you a resident, the tax man might.

 Australian Tax Office residency tests

 There are a few different tests the ATO uses to assess whether an individual is an Australian resident for tax purposes.
 These include:

 - The 'resides' test.
 This is the primary test of tax residency.
 It assesses a range of factors to determine whether you reside in Australia and are therefore a resident for tax purposes.
 The test takes into account factors such as the purpose of your presence in Australia, your family and business ties, whether you open bank accounts, and your social and living arrangements.

 If you don't satisfy the 'resides' test, you'll need to satisfy one of the following tests to be considered a resident for tax purposes:

 - The domicile test.
 If your domicile (your permanent home) is in Australia, you'll be classified as an Australian resident for tax purposes.

 - The 183-day test.
 To satisfy this test, you'll need to be present in Australia for at least half the income year, either continuously or with breaks.